R0ysM/R0ysM/README.md

 ## What am I currently working on

-At the moment I'm working as a freelancer by making websites with pure HTML and CSS, [An example of my incredible CSS skills](https://roysmanfohub.web.app), I know the download sometimes doesn't work.
+At the moment I'm working as a freelancer by making websites using React.
+I am even rebuilding [my website](https://github.com/RoysManfo/RMHub) using React, Typescript and SASS for frontend, firebase for hosting and supabase for the backend.

 ## Can we trust this guy?
 He probably doesn't know anything